EDUCATION IN SOUTHERN KENTUCKY

 PREPARE CHILDREN, YOUTH & YOUNG ADULTS TO SUCCEED IN SCHOOL AND LIFE (CRADLE TO CAREER).

-1. Improve early learning environments and increase access to high-quality licensed child care programs for children and families, particularly those of low-income and educational risk.
+2. Increase access to high quality licensed childcare programs for unserved and under-served children and families, particularly those of low-income and educational risk.

 3. Provide resources, education and other needed supports for families and caregivers to bolster their child’s age-appropriate development.